• Email

 Brown Rice Flour

-This recipe uses brown rice flour coupled with sorghum flour for the whole grain component.
-Brown rice flour is a great neutral whole grain flour for bread because it bakes up neither gummy nor gritty and it soaks up the moisture nicely.
+The base flour I use is brown rice flour, coupled with sorghum flour for the whole grain component.
+I really like brown rice flour is it is neutral in flavor, bakes up neither gummy nor gritty, and soaks up the moisture nicely.
 I've tried baking sourdough loaves without brown rice flour and none of them get the texture quite right, so when I turned to bagel-making, I pulled on that sourdough experience and started with brown rice flour.

 Sorghum Flour